 4. Keep Nighttime Interactions Low Key

-If you do go to your baby at night, keep things low-key with little to no talking and try to make the resettling as quick as possible.
+If you do go to your baby at night, keep things low-key with little to no talking and make the resettling as quick as possible.

-Try not to pick up your child but rather pat their tummy or gently sing a lullaby, to let them know that you’re by their side.
+Try not to pick up your child but rather pat their tummy or forehead and gently sing a lullaby, to let them know that you’re by their side.

-REMEMBER: If you do have to pick up your child… try to put them back down before they are fast asleep to reinforce their self-settling skills.
+REMEMBER: If you do have to pick up your child (for example, if they’re scared from a night terror)… try to put them back down before they are fast asleep to reinforce their self-settling skills.

 5. Ensure Your Child’s Room Is Cosy